 - Once you enter the operating room, the staff will do everything they can to make you feel comfortable and secure.
 You will be connected to monitoring equipment and monitored throughout the entire surgery by the anesthesiologist.
 Once your surgery is completed and your dressings are in place, you will be moved back to the pre-operative/recovery area.
 You will be re-connected to monitoring equipment.
 During this time, the nurse will take care of you and remain with you at all times.
 This is also the time for your caretaker to be with you until you are ready to go home.

-- Dr. Kaufman will call you in the evening to check on you and we’ll look forward to seeing you the first day after surgery to begin assisting you through the recovery process.
+- Your surgeon will call you in the evening to check on you and we’ll look forward to seeing you the first day after surgery to begin assisting you through the recovery process.